A Private SUSY 4HDM with FCNC in the Up-sector: Introduction

-Multi-Doublet Higgs Models are a straightforward extension of the SM, where the total vev is given by $v^{2}=v_{1}^{2}+v_{2}^{2}+\cdots +v_{n}^{2}=(246\: \mathrm{GeV})^{2}$, and $v_{i}=\langle 0 \lvert H_{i} \lvert 0\rangle$ is the vev of the neutral component of each Higgs doublet.\cite{Branco:2011iw} In this case there are deviations from the SM predictions for the Higgs couplings $hWW$, $hZZ$, with $h=h_{1}^{0}$ being the lightest neutral $\mathrm{CP}-$even Higgs within the scalar spectrum.
-This type of models offer also the possibility of having flavor-changing neutral higgs couplings, which have been studied in the past, including the case where fermion herarchy is reproduced through the FN mechanism \cite{Tsumura:2009yf,DCBG}.
+In particular, multi-Doublet Higgs Models are a straightforward extension of the SM, where the total vacuum expectation value (vev) is given by $v^{2}=v_{1}^{2}+v_{2}^{2}+\cdots +v_{n}^{2}=(246\: \mathrm{GeV})^{2}$, and $v_{i}=\langle 0 \lvert H^0_{i} \lvert 0\rangle$ is the vev of the neutral component of each Higgs doublet $H_i$ ($i=1,2,..,n$) \cite{Branco:2011iw}.
+In this case there are deviations from the SM predictions for the Higgs couplings $hWW$, $hZZ$, with $h=h_{1}^{0}$ being the SM-like Higgs boson, i.e. the lightest neutral $\mathrm{CP}-$even Higgs within the scalar spectrum.
+This type of models offer also the possibility of having flavor-changing neutral Higgs couplings, which have been studied in the past, including the case where fermion hierarchy is reproduced through the FN mechanism \cite{Tsumura:2009yf,DCBG}.
 Within the most general version of the 2HDM, both Higgs doublets couple to all types of fermions.
-In this case, the diagonalization of the full mass matrix, does not imply that each Yukawa matrix is diagonalized, therefore FCNC can appear at tree level.
+In this case, the diagonalization of the full mass matrix, does not imply that each Yukawa matrix is diagonalized with the same rotations, therefore FCNC can appear at tree level.
 Within this general model, one must reproduce the observed fermion masses and mixing angles, while at the same time the level of FCNC must satisfy current experimental bounds \cite{fcnc2}.
-One possibility to achieve this, is the assumption that the Yukawa matrices have a certain texture form, i.e. with zeroes in different elements, and in particular it is known that the 4-zero texture is consistent with flavor physics.\\
+One possibility to achieve this, is the assumption that the Yukawa matrices have a certain texture form, i.e. with zeros in different elements, and in particular it is known that the 4-zero texture is consistent with data from flavor physics.

+Supersymmetry (SUSY) has also been widely studied as a possibility to solve or at least to ameliorate, the hierarchy problem \cite{Martin:1997ns}.
+The minimal SUSY model (MSSM) includes two Higgs doublets, and its structure is such that each doublet couples to only one type of fermion, and thus FCNC are not allowed in the model.
+The next multi-doublet SUSY Higgs model must include four Higgs doublets, where each doublet is denoted as $H_i (i=1,2,3,4)$ \cite{drees,masip}; in this case we can have more possibilities for flavor physics \cite{Aranda:2000zf,DiazCruz:2002er}.
+This type of model is also motivated, for instance, from considerations from $LR$ symmetry or unification \cite{Dutta:2018yos}.
+The phenomenology of this model has been studied recently in refs. \cite{kawase,kanemura,Gupta:2009wn}, which depends on a large number of free-parameters. \\